 Retirement may still be years away – but it could creep up on you.
 Find out how to boost your retirement savings and maximise your financial wellbeing, when you’re ready to ease out of the workforce or say goodbye to it completely.

-For many people, your 50s are your golden years, a time when you may be at the pinnacle of your career and some of the big expenses you needed in your 20s, 30s and 40s have levelled out.
+For many people, 50s are the golden years, a time when you may be at the pinnacle of your career and some of the big expenses you needed in your 20s, 30s and 40s have levelled out.
 But, while it may be easy to slip into a comfortable pattern of splurging on yourself and your children, this is the final stretch towards reaching your financial goals – a time when you should be maximising your financial know-how.
 Read on for ways to plan for your retirement in your 50s.

 Shift your mindset to your saving goals

-You might have a regular income at the moment (in fact, statistics say you’re likely to be earning your highest income between the ages 45 and 541).
+You might have a regular income and cash flow at the moment (in fact, statistics say you’re likely to be earning your highest income between the ages 45 and 541).
 But how will your life change when you retire and your finances are potentially reduced or more sporadic?
 What happens when you need to prioritise saving over spending?

 Transition to retirement